CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/MagicRules/MagicSkills.md

 Magic skills represent generic types of magic representing different concepts.
 Skill in one of these represents the ability to manipulate and control the element/concept.

+The CL of any Magic Skill check is perportionate to the amount of Magic Resource required as fuel.

 ## Generic Magic Skill List

- This is not an exhaustive list, feel free to add your own.
+Below is a non an exhaustive list of common magic types, feel free to create your own.
+You can also try grouping different magic concepts under one magic skill for a magic system.
+For instance, in the popular video game Skyrim, the Destruction school of magic covered Fire, Ice, and Lightning.

 ### Magic Skill Name